 I teach texts and topics in nineteenth- and twentieth-century British and American Literature, with a focus on novels and poetry of the Victorian period, transatlantic literary relations in the nineteenth century, and British and American modernism.

-Undergraduate modules taught: I teach across all levels of the undergraduate English degree, including modules such as Studying Literature; Victorian & Fin-de-Siecle Literature; Contexts of English; and Oscar Wilde.
-I also supervise undergraduate dissertations and distance learning.
+Undergraduate modules taught: I teach across all levels of the undergraduate English degree, including modules such as Studying Literature; Regional Writers; Victorian & Fin-de-Siecle Literature; and Oscar Wilde and Henry James: British Aestheticism & Commodity Culture.
+I also supervise undergraduate dissertations and distance learning students.